11 Digital Product Ideas That Fit Almost Every StorefrontDec 6, 2016 by Kristen Pinkman, Ecwid Team

-Rather than submitting your photos to photo stock websites that normally pay the owner as little as 30% of the deal, consider opening an additional sales channel.
+Photos are a popular digital product to sell online.
+But rather than submitting your photos to photo stock websites that normally pay the owner as little as 30% of the deal, consider opening an additional sales channel.
 Most photographers tend to have their own websites with a photo gallery.

 It’s a matter of minutes to add a store to your website and sell photographs, like this photographer does.